SpikeElliot/SpikeElliot/README.md

 ### Overview

-A fullstack web development project to produce a prototype fitness-based social media platform on which users can share their Strava activities, like, comment, and more.
+A web development project that showcased fullstack development skills, producing a prototype for a fitness-themed social media platform with Strava API integration and functionality for following users, posting activities, liking, commenting, and more.

 ### Technologies Used